 What kind of results can I expect with the X3 bar? #

-People are seeing 3 times the strength gains as compared to traditional strength training.
+People are seeing much greater strength gains as compared to traditional strength training.
 Your results will be dependent on consistently doing your workouts and focusing on your diet.
 A large part of your results will be based on your diet, which is why we provide nutritional information to help you make better dietary choices to increase your strength.

 How is X3 different from free weights (dumbbells and barbells) or typical resistance bands? #

 People don’t realize they are 7 times stronger than they think they are, based on biomechanics.
 This is because for many movements, when you are in the strongest position (imagine the top of a pushup) you can exert 7X more force than when you are in the weakest position (imagine the bottom of a pushup with your nose touching the floor).